 From 1995-01, Georgia Tech recorded five winning seasons in six years.
 His 1998 squad won the Atlantic Coast Conference Championship and played in the Gator Bowl on New Year's Day.
 O'Leary's Georgia Tech teams won at least seven games on four occasions , including a 10-win campaign in 1998 and nine victories in 2000.
 The 2000 Bobby Dodd National Coach of the Year, O'Leary was named the ACC Coach of the Year in 1998 and 2000.

 One trademark of O'Leary's tenure as a head coach has been the quality of his coaching staffs.
-He has had five assistants later garner head coaching jobs: Ralph Friedgen (Maryland), Randy Edsall (Connecticut), Ted Roof (Duke) and Bill O'Brien (Penn State) at Georgia Tech and Brian Polian (Nevada) at UCF.
-Both Friedgen and Edsall have led schools to BCS conference titles.
+He has had five assistants later garner head coaching jobs: Ralph Friedgen (Maryland), Randy Edsall (Connecticut), Ted Roof (Duke) and Bill O'Brien (Penn State and the Houston Texans) at Georgia Tech and Brian Polian (Nevada) at UCF.
+Both Friedgen and Edsall led schools to BCS conference titles.

 Prior to coming to UCF, O'Leary served on Minnesota's NFL coaching staff for two seasons.
 In 2003, he was the Vikings' defensive coordinator.
 In his first season with the team in 2002, he guided the defensive line into becoming the strength of the Minnesota defense.
 He also served as the squad's assistant head coach.